robin-raymond/zax.io/flow-control.md

 #### `redo` `while` initialization statements and condition

-A `redo` `while` statement will repeat over a code block while the condition is true and will always execute at least once.
-A `redo` `while` statement can contain initialization statements with a condition followed by a repeated code block which must be separated by a sub-statement separator (`;;`).
-If a value is declared, the declared value's scope only exists within the context of the `redo` `while` control flows.
+A `redo` `while` statement will repeat over a code block while a condition is `true` and it will always execute a repeatable code block at least once.
+A `redo` `while` statement can contain an initialization statement with a condition followed by a repeatable code block which must be separated by a sub-statement separator (`;;`) except for the repeatable code block.
+If a value is declared in an initialization statement then that value's scope only exists within the context of a `redo` `while` control flow.

 ````zax
 print final : ()(...) = {